Reshadaliyevr/ChatShell/README.md

 # ChatShell
-Chatshell is a project that enables users to use their operating system as a chat platform.
+Chatshell is a project that enables users to use their operating system as a AI chat platform.
 This project is currently a work in progress and is not yet ready for use.

 ## Current State
 ChatShell is currently in the early stages of development.
 While functional, it requires several updates to handle complex tasks and improve overall performance.